 - ACCT 1010 Principles of Accounting I

 - ACCT 1020 Principles of Accounting II

-- MATH 1530 Probability and Statistics Students who plan to transfer to the University of Tennessee must complete MATH 2050, Calculus-based Probability and Statistics instead of Math 1530.
+- MATH 1530 Introductory Statistics

+(Students who plan to transfer to the University of Tennessee must complete MATH 2050 Calculus Based Prob/Stats instead of MATH 1530.)

-- MATH 1830 Calculus for Business
+- MATH 1830 Applied Calculus

 - INFS 1010 Computer Applications

-- General Electives 4 sem hrs cr
+- General Electives\\ 4 sem hrs cr

-Students who plan to transfer to Austin Peay State University, East Tennessee State University, and the University of Tennessee, Chattanooga must complete CISP 1010, 1020, Computer Science I and II (Programming) instead of INFS 1010, Computer Applications and electives.
+\\Students who plan to transfer to Austin Peay State University, East Tennessee State University, and the University of Tennessee, Chattanooga must complete CISP 1010 Computer Science I, CISP 1020 Computer Science II instead of INFS 1010 Computer Applications and electives.
 For these students, the total hours in the Area of Emphasis will be 20 Hours and the total degree Hours will be 61.